 G.R.
 No. L-1123 – 78 Phil.
 1 – Political Law – Constitutional Law – The Legislative Department – Legislative Process – Journal – Adoption of the Enrolled Bill Theory – Courts Need Not Look Into the Legislative Journal

-Petitioners include 3 senators and 8 representatives.
+Petitioners include 3 senators and 8 representatives (this was in 1946).
 The three senators were suspended by senate due to election irregularities.
-The 8 representatives were not allowed to take their seat in the lower House except in the election of the House Speaker.
+The 8 representatives were not allowed to take their seats in the lower House except in the election of the House Speaker.
 They argued that some senators and House Reps were not considered in determining the required ¾ vote (of each house) in order to pass the Resolution (proposing amendments to the Constitution) – which has been considered as an enrolled bill by then.
 At the same time, the votes were already entered into the Journals of the respective House.
 As a result, the Resolution was passed but it could have been otherwise were they allowed to vote.
 If these members of Congress had been counted, the affirmative votes in favor of the proposed amendment would have been short of the necessary three-fourths vote in either branch of Congress.
-Petitioners filed or the prohibition of the furtherance of the said resolution amending the constitution.
+Petitioners filed for the prohibition of the furtherance of the said resolution amending the constitution.
 Respondents argued that the SC cannot take cognizance of the case because the Court is bound by the conclusiveness of the enrolled bill or resolution.

 ISSUE: Whether or not the Court can take cognizance of the issue at bar.
 Whether or not the said resolution was duly enacted by Congress.